CraigTheSpaceBum/NostrLiveStream/README.md

 https://craigthespacebum.github.io/NostrLiveStream/

-# NostrFlux Development Roadmap
+# Nostr Live Development Roadmap

 This document outlines the current **bugs, features, and development priorities** for the NostrFlux project.
+Name is pending.
+Open to suggestions.

 The goal is to stabilize the application first, then expand it into a full **Nostr live streaming and social client**.